Return to work (RTW) after sickness absence

 Return to work adjustments and Phased Return to Work programmes

 The University has responsibility for deciding whether or not it is able to accommodate any changes suggested to facilitate a return to work.
 Any adaptations or adjustments required should be reasonable and proportionate, and decisions about what can be accommodated should include a risk assessment of the effect of the changes on the employee and others in the workplace.
 If a return to work is possible, the department should agree any temporary changes to the job or hours and what support will be provided and for how long.
 This should be recorded in writing; and can be done by filling in the 'Sickness Absence Record pro-forma (found on the right-hand side).
-Typically, a phased RTW programme will last up to 6 weeks.
+Typically, a phased RTW programme will last up to six weeks.
 Extended or repeated phased RTW programmes should not be undertaken without discussion with the UOHS and/or the relevant HRBP.
-Further guidance on 'phased return to work' programmes is provided by the UOHS.

 There may be occasions where it is not practicable to accommodate the adjustments, in which case the Fit Note should be used as if it had advised ‘not fit for work’.
 In such cases, and in all cases where the ill-health may have a work-related cause, it will be particularly important to seek advice from UOHS and/or Personnel Services before reaching a final decision and discussing this with the employee.